Reading Comprehension Multiple Choice Questions Exercise 7

 Question 19 |

-Historians today consider Turkey, along with Egypt and the Fertile Crescent, as one of the birthplaces of civilisation.
+Today, historians consider Turkey, along with Egypt and the Fertile Crescent, as one of the birthplaces of civilization.
 The increased interest in the mountains and plains of Anatolia has led to many archaeological diggings and excavations.
-These, in turn, have led to increased historical knowledge of the many ancient civilisations that had lived in these lands.
-Discoveries have dated the first men in Turkey back to Neanderthal man and the fairly recent finds of Çatal Höyük have produced the remains of the earliest known urban society.
-The remains of this society were located near Konya and are- believed to be 9000 years old.
+These have, in turn, led to increased historical knowledge of the many ancient civilizations that lived in these lands.
+Discoveries have dated the first humans in Turkey back to Neanderthal man, and the fairly recent finds at Çatal Höyük have produced the remains of the earliest known urban society.
+The remains of this society, located near Konya, are believed to be 9000 years old.
 Another recent discovery was the Hattian Culture, believed to have been in existence around 2500 B.C.
 This group of people lived in central Anatolia.
-The Hittites, Urartians, Phrygians, Lydians and Lycians flourished in the Anatolian region one after the other for many years to follow.
-Later periods are better known to historians and show the influence of the Greeks, Persians and Romans.
-With increased archaeological interest in this area of the world, the importance of Turkey, in terms of being one of the birthplaces of man, is increasing.
-As investigations continue, who knows how many more previously unknown civilisations will be brought to light.
+The Hittites, Urartians, Phrygians, Lydians, and Lycians flourished in the Anatolian region one after the other for many years.
+Later periods, better known to historians, show the influence of the Greeks, Persians, and Romans.
+With increased archaeological interest in this area of the world, the importance of Turkey, as one of the birthplaces of humanity, is increasing.
+As investigations continue, who knows how many more previously unknown civilizations will be brought to light?

 Turkey is today _____.